All Possible Rivers

 Federico Pérez Villoro

 Federico Pérez Villoro is an artist living and working in Mexico City.
 Through texts, installations, videos and mathematical resources, Federico explores the ways in which state, corporate and institutional power materializes through the strategic use of information technologies.
 His recent work addresses the industrialization of water as an example of the imposition of technical operativity upon living ecosystems.
 His work has been exhibited internationally and published by Luna Cornea, ADOCS, DELUS, The Serving Library, Printed Matter, C Magazine, Gato Negro Ediciones, diSONARE, and the Walker Art Center.
 Federico has taught at the Rhode Island School of Design (RISD) and California College of the Arts (CCA).
-He has lectured, runned workshops and acted as a guest critic at schools such as Massachusetts Institute of Technology (MIT), New York University (NYU), ETH Zurich, Rutgers University, CalArts, and The New School.
-In 2019 he founded Materia Abierta, a summer school on theory, art, and technology in Mexico City.
+He has lectured, run workshops, and acted as a guest critic at schools such as the Massachusetts Institute of Technology (MIT), New York University (NYU), ETH Zurich, Rutgers University, CalArts, and The New School.
+In 2019, he founded Materia Abierta, a summer school focused on theory, art, and technology in Mexico City.

 Follow us